 Reasons to Not Move to Brazil

 If you live in Europe, only a few of the major cities (mostly in Western Europe) have flight connections with Brazil.
 The majority of those flights depart either from São Paulo or Rio de Janeiro.
 If you live outside those two cities, you will need to purchase an additional domestic flight or bus ticket.
-The roads in Brazil (outside few states like São Paulo) are not in the best conditions and bus rides can be tough.
+The roads in Brazil (outside a few states like São Paulo) are not in the best conditions and bus rides can be tough.

 Americans are luckier since prices from Brazil to the USA tend to be cheaper than to Europe.

-2 – It is one of the most diverse countries on the planet, therefore advantages – and disadvantages – often do not apply to all states.
+Brazil is one of the most diverse countries on the planet, therefore advantages – and disadvantages – often do not apply to all states.

 When we say Brazil is like this or Brazil is like that, likely we are rather talking about specific regions instead of general concepts.

 Phrases like “In Brazil they horrible highways!” will sound obvious to someone living in Tocantins, but unfair to a São Paulo state resident – used to their world-class, toll-charged roads.

 A similar statement applies to popular behaviors.
 In general, Curitibanos (people from Curitiba) are considerably more reserved than Cariocas (from Rio de Janeiro).